 Knowing your audience’s habits online is not enough when it comes to creating great content.
 You also need to know that different type of content works with different businesses.
 Although E-commerce sites have a greater chance of success with quizzes and contests, white papers and case studies are better suited to B2B marketers.

 Researching what your audience wants and building SEO-friendly content around that will help you significantly when it comes to re-purposing content across various marketing channels.
 Switching content between newsletters, social media, e-books or a blog post will make sure you get the most exposure for any piece of content and improve overall strategy.

 Using video content is another option if you want to convey your message quickly and succinctly on a mobile app, allowing your readers to make more efficient use of their time.
 Other similar visual content options include infographics and images to convey your message.

-When your reader’s attention span is getting shorter, focus on making their experience on your mobile site as streamlined as possible.
+With readers' attention span getting shorter, you should focus on making their experience on your mobile app as streamlined as possible.

-By carefully crafting your mobile content strategy, you are more likely to see results and surpass your marketing goals.
+By carefully crafting your mobile app strategy, you are more likely to see results and surpass your marketing goals.
 Knowing your audience is only one part of the puzzle.
-You need to know how to optimize content across different platforms including smartphones, tablets, laptops and desktops.
+You need to know how to optimize content across different platforms including smartphones, tablets, laptops, and desktops.

 Finding the right mix of SEO, quality, quantity, and usefulness will help you craft the perfect mobile content strategy.